-Joe Lott, PhD, is an associate professor in the College of Education at the University of Washington.
+Joe Lott, PhD, is the Principal Investigator of the Brotherhood Initiative and an associate professor in the College of Education at the University of Washington.
 He studies racial identity development and civic engagement among Black students in college, the impact of college experiences on civic and political dispositions, and how to change the college-going culture through parent-school-community partnerships.
 His emerging research interests revolve around how to leverage university-community partnerships to foster wellness and educational achievement for males of color along the P-20 continuum.
 He teaches classes on applied statistics, civic engagement in higher education, school-community partnerships, sociology of education, and student development.

-Theresa Ling Yeh, PhD, oversees the research-to-practice work of the Brotherhood Initiative, which involves curriculum design as well as assessment and evaluation, and ensuring that these continually inform each other.
+Theresa Ling Yeh, PhD, is the Director of Research and Programs overseeing the research-to-practice work of the Brotherhood Initiative involving curriculum design as well as assessment and evaluation, ensuring that these continually inform each other.
 Her research focuses on the impact of race, gender and socioeconomic status on postsecondary access and engagement, and her areas of expertise include mixed-methods research and program evaluation.
 She has over 15 years of professional experience working in higher education and non-profit sectors, focusing on college access and retention, service-learning, multicultural affairs, and federal TRIO programs.
 Ling has a PhD in Education Leadership & Policy from the University of Washington, an MA in College Student Personnel from the University of Maryland, and a BA in Psychology from the University of Pennsylvania.

 Paul Metellus is the Student Success Coordinator for the Brotherhood Initiative.
 His primary role includes direct support and advising to the Brotherhood Initiative student scholars.
 His professional experience spans student conduct, multicultural and diversity affairs and residential life.
 Paul has a Bachelor of Arts in Religion with a minor in English from the University of Florida and a Master of Education in Curriculum and Instruction with a concentration of College Student Affairs from the University of South Florida.